dlyubimov/ecoadapters/README.md

 but I used compiled 0.2 jar with pig 0.8.0 too so compiled artifact should stay compatible with pig 0.8.0 and 0.7.0 until we hit some incompabitibilty between 0.7.0 and 0.8.0 trees at which point one looking for 0.7.0 compatible artifact should probably should go back to ecoadapters-0.2. (releases are marked with tags).
+* branch 0.5.x now tracks CDH4 dependencies which contains pig 0.10.
+There are some internal pig changes that render previous pig releases incompatible with this branch.

 #### example: reading protobuf messages from sequence files into pig script: